- Preventative health/wellness

 - This section outlines how to pay or dispute your smoke-free infringement notice.
 Read more

-- Changes to smokefree law as a result of the Smoke-free Environments Amendment Act 2003.
+- Information on the changes that were made as the result of the Smoke-free Environments Amendment Act 2003.
 Read more

-- Complaints relating to the Smoke-free Environments Act 1990 or Smoke-free Environments Regulations 2007 should be addressed to a Smoke-free Enforcement Officer.
+- Who to contact with complaints relating to the Smoke-free Environments Act 1990 or Smoke-free Environments Regulations 2007.
 Read more